 - Premiums due for requested retroactive month(s) are specified separately on an invoice attached to the Notice of Approval and are due and payable prior to approval of the retroactive period.
 Payment of the premiums due for each month of retroactive eligibility must be posted in the system in order for any retro month(s) to be authorized.
-If the premiums due for the retroactive period are not paid in advance of the approval of a WD case, the Notice of Approval will specify that the retroactive period is denied due to failure to pay the premiums for the retroactive period.
-The invoice for the retroactive period serves as written notice of the premium amounts due. - Premium payments for the retroactive period paid in advance of approval of ongoing eligibility must be posted in the system so the approval of the retroactive period will be allowed at the time of approval of ongoing eligibility.
+If the premiums due for the retroactive period are not paid in advance of the approval of a WD case, the Notice of Approval will specify that the retroactive period.
+The invoice for the retroactive period serves as written notice of the premium amounts due. - Premium payments for the retroactive period paid in advance of approval of ongoing eligibility must be posted in the system so the approval of the retroactive period will be allowed at the time of approval of ongoing eligibility. - Retro months include any eligibility that is requested in a retroactive period, which is any month(s) prior to the month of an application or reinstatement of eligibility or any months prior to the month of a review (regular or special) if an individual is transitioned to the Working Disabled COE from another COE resulting in eligibility for WD and premium(s) due for any prior month(s). - The retroactive period is subject to modification.

-Payment of Premiums for Retroactive Month(s) of Eligibility (Continued)

-- Retro months include any eligibility that is requested in a retroactive period, which is any month(s) prior to the month of an application or reinstatement of eligibility or any months prior to the month of a review (regular or special) if an individual is transitioned to the Working Disabled COE from another COE resulting in eligibility for WD and premium(s) due for any prior month(s). - The retroactive period is subject to modification.
 The WD individual may choose to pay only 1 or 2 months of premiums due and not the full retroactive period, depending on the individual's need for coverage.
-The retro month(s) approved are dependent on the full payment of the premium(s) due for the month(s) needed. - Payment of the premium(s) for the retroactive period is not subject to the 15-day deadline as it is for the month of application forward.
+The retro month(s) approved are dependent on the full payment of the premium(s) due for the month(s) needed.

+• Payment of the premium(s) for the retroactive period is not subject to the 15day deadline as it is for the month of application forward.
 The retroactive period will not be approved until full payment is received.